pgtipping/Synthalyst/memory-bank/activeContext.md

 ## Next Steps (2024-03-01)

+1. Verify that all navigation links work correctly throughout the application
+2. Consider enhancing the UI of the About, Services, and Contact pages
-1. Test the template filtering to ensure templates only appear in the templates list
+3. Test the template filtering to ensure templates only appear in the templates list
-2. Verify that saved job descriptions don't include templates
+4. Verify that saved job descriptions don't include templates
-3. Consider adding sample templates for new users to get started quickly
+5. Consider adding sample templates for new users to get started quickly
-4. Monitor the Vercel deployment to ensure all fixes are working properly
+6. Monitor the Vercel deployment to ensure all fixes are working properly
-5. Test the JD Developer form to ensure it works without education, experience, and certifications
+7. Test the JD Developer form to ensure it works without education, experience, and certifications
-6. Consider adding loading states for salary generation in JD Developer
+8. Consider adding loading states for salary generation in JD Developer
-7. Complete test coverage for JD Developer
+9. Complete test coverage for JD Developer
-8. Test the Google authentication flow in the development environment
+10. Test the Google authentication flow in the development environment

 ## Active Decisions (2024-03-01)

+- Restructured pages to follow Next.js App Router conventions for better maintainability and to fix 404 errors
+- Cleaned up old page files to keep the codebase clean and avoid confusion
 - Implemented a minimum loading time for the templates tab to ensure a smoother user experience
 - Enhanced the loading UI to be more consistent with the Saved JDs tab
 - Decided against including sample templates in the codebase, instead providing a comprehensive guide for users to create their own templates